-1st accident Reported to date 545
+1st accident Reported to 542

+date 542

-year (13 months) Expected ultimate 545
+year (13 months) Expected 537

+months) ultimate 531

+Reported to 484

-2nd accident Reported to date 489
+2nd accident date 404

-year Expected ultimate 488
+year Expected 461

+ultimate 461

+Reported to 203

-3rd accident Reported to date 198
+3rd accident date 203

-year Expected ultimate 194
+year Expected 187

+ultimate 107

+Reported to 275

-4th accident Reported to date 207
+4th accident date 215

-year Expected ultimate 244
+year Expected 227

+ultimate 221

 - This chart shows the expected total number of early notification claims by accident quarter that are not expected to progress to become a statutory benefit claim - An implicit allowance is made in Schedule 1E for the frequency of early notification claims.
-In this chart, an explicit allowance has been determined for the purpose of comparing the actual experience to the expected level under Schedule 1E - The ultimate for the fourth accident year is determined using the expected ultimate claims for 2021Q1 to 2021Q3, and an average of prior quarter ultimate claim numbers from the third accident year, in order to reflect a similar experience impacted by lockdown due to COVID-19. - On average across all quarters in the latest accident year, approximately 120 early notification claims are expected to be ultimately incurred per accident quarter for accident periods prior to 2020 - We observed a reduction in early notification claims for accident quarters 2020Q2-2021Q1, which reflects lower exposure due to COVID-19 restrictions - At the December 2020 valuation, the early notification model was updated to allow for the rate at which claims can transition out of the early notification model once they progress to become a statutory benefit claim.
+In this chart, an explicit allowance has been determined for the purpose of comparing the actual experience to the expected level under Schedule 1E - On average across all accident quarters prior to 2020, approximately 110 early notification claims are expected to be ultimately incurred per accident quarter. - The reduction in early notification claims for accident quarters 2020Q2 2021Q1 and 2021Q3 reflects lower exposure due to COVID-19 restrictions in 2020 and 2021 - At the December 2020 valuation, the early notification model was updated to allow for the rate at which claims can transition out of the early notification model once they progress to become a statutory benefit claim.
 This change results in a negative development for the more recent accident periods.